thoinka/optimazing/README.md

 ## Usage

 foptima is designed as a simple wrapper around `scipy.optimize.minimize` to make it easier to use for common optimization tasks.
-The main entry point is the `optimizable`-decorator, which takes a function and returns it as an `OptimizableFunction`-object.
-All keyword-only arguments will be treated as optimizable parameters.
-Here's a very basic example:
+The main entry point are the `optimizable` and `loss` decorators, which take a function and returns it as an `OptimizableFunction` or `BaseLoss` object respectively.

+### `optimizable` Decorator

+Here's an example of how to use `optimizable`:

 ```python
 >>> from foptima import optimizable